 It’s fair to look at more than just the shooting.
-Bennett’s 20.6% defensive rebound rate is good for a rookie, but his 7.2% offensive rebound rate indicates how out of shape he is and that he isn’t out-quicking people to the ball, thus preventing him from getting an occasional easy put-back.
+Bennett’s 20.6% defensive rebound rate is good for a rookie, but his 7.2% offensive rebound rate indicates how out of shape he is.
+He isn’t out-quicking people to the ball, thus preventing him from getting an occasional easy put-back.
 Additionally, Bennett had only one rebound in four of his seven games.
-Bennett’s 6 steals and only 1 turnover are a nice sign, though the turnover number is probably from the ball flying toward
+Bennett’s six steals and only one turnover are a nice sign, though the turnover number is probably due to the ball flying toward

 the basket some random spot on the backboard as soon as it gets into Tony’s hands.
 Only one assist in 74 minutes would also be troubling, but I have seen Bennett make some nice passes that led to guys getting to the line and seen him notch some “hockey” assists.
 The non-shooting numbers are not awful.
 For any other rookie in his first couple weeks of NBA action, they’d just be considered noise.